-- a.
+- ii) hold current registration as a nurse (part 1) with the UK Nursing and Midwifery Council - a.
 For the district nursing route: be registered on Part 1 of the UK Nursing and Midwifery Council Register (equivalent to Parts 1 or 12 of the NMC Register) - b.
 For the children's community nursing route: be registered on Part 1 of the UK's Nursing and Midwifery Council Register (equivalent to Parts 8 or 15 of the NMC Register)

-- that a period of consolidation of pre-registration outcomes has been undertaken - that the candidate is suitable to progress to specialist level education and practice - that the candidate gains positive feedback in practice from service user/carers v) Provide sponsoring employer confirmation of satisfactory enhanced DBS transferable disclosure undertaken within the last twelve months, together with evidence of the DBS presented to a University signatory v) For self-funded students, or where DBS is older than twelve months and non-transferable, undertake a satisfactory enhanced DBS disclosure vi) where required, undertake a satisfactory occupational health assessment vii) Hold a current Full UK Driving Licence.
+- iii.)
+Provide a satisfactory reference from a current employer (line manager) confirming - that a period of consolidation of pre-registration outcomes has been undertaken - that the candidate is suitable to progress to specialist level education and practice - that the candidate gains positive feedback in practice from service user/carers iv) Provide self-declaration of good health and character.

+vi) where required, undertake a satisfactory occupational health assessment vii) Hold a current Full UK Driving Licence.